rena-w/SW-FINAL-PROJECT/README.md

 **Code used for testing:** `chisq.test(expected_proportions, sample_proportions)`

 # RESULTS
-*A practice I follow is to have a separate "results" and "analysis" section.
-For results, you should describe the outcomes of your statistical without any "editorializing".
-I.e. describe the results as objectively as possible, without saying what you think those results mean.
-This is where you should state p-values and other direct results of your statistical tests.
-This is also where you should say if the Null hypothesis is rejected or maintained.*

 ## Part 1 results
 For all tests, I used the typical significance level of 0.05.